oracle-livelabs/apex/social-media-app/7-customize-the-card/7-customize-the-card.md

 1. In the Rendering Tree, select the **Page 1: Timeline** entry and review the attributes for the **Page 1:Timeline** in the Property editor on the right.

-2. Under the Javascript section, For: **Execute when Page loads**, enter the following javascript code:
+2. Under the Javascript section, For: **Execute when Page Loads:**, enter the following javascript code:

     ```
      <copy>